aLeadPencil/Professional-Tennis-Gameplay-Analysis/README.md

 # STA160 Project

-This project hopes to explore tennis and what differentiates players from one another.
+This project works to explore the disparity in professional tennis players' career performance based on their historic game-play statistics.
+The goal is to identify the key features that distinguishes an outstanding player; We do this by evaluating different dimensions of match data and player characteristics.

 # Dataset